You are here

 In Fashion & Management you learn about the clothing and fashion industry in detail, and you learn how to put your new management qualities and insights to best use in buying, producing and marketing clothes.
 You will also be expected to have answers to the sustainability questions that play a role in this.

 The professional products you develop include a fabric portfolio, a quality manual, a production guide and a collection and buying plan.
-Important subjects for Fashion & Management include fabric expertise, collections, production theory, ICT, logistics, international business, production organisation systems, marketing, retail, HRM, management skills and business economics.
+Important subjects for Fashion & Management include fabric expertise, collections, production theory, ICT, logistics, international business, marketing, retail, HRM, management skills and business economics.

 After the first semester, which is followed by all foundation students together, the second semester is directed towards Fashion & Management.
 You analyse a brand, look at developments in the fashion market and come up with a concept for a new collection.
 You draw up a clothing analysis, formulate design specifications, and make an article of clothing together with its technical style sheet and production file.
 The programme includes development of the many competences expected of a fashion manager.